Diabetes and the Feet

 Diabetic neuropathy is one of the most common complications of diabetes and can present in a few different forms.
 The first way is a lack of sensation in the foot, making it difficult to feel any sores, blisters or injuries, even if you’ve stepped on something sharp.

 Another form of neuropathy occurs when the nerves that control muscle function are affected.
 These patients will have trouble walking and may develop what is referred to as a “drop foot” that makes tripping or falling more common.

 The third form of neuropathy is called neuritis or painful neuropathy.
 These patients have constant foot pain throughout the day, and in more severe forms, can keep them awake at night.
 We often refer patients to BIDMC’s Arnold-Warfield Pain Center to help treat this type of neuropathy.

 Peripheral vascular disease is the narrowing of arteries, which affects the blood flow to limbs.
 Blood flow is important to bring nutrients such as oxygen and growth factors to the foot to allow sores to heal.
 With poor circulation, sores and cuts heal more slowly.
 We look for this condition in patients with diabetes because diabetes-related nerve damage can make it difficult to diagnose.
 We often refer these patients to our Division of Vascular and Endovascular Surgery for evaluation and treatment.

 What can I do to protect my feet?

-Finally, high risk patients should be seen by a foot care specialist every three months.
-Those at high risk would be patients with abnormal sensation or circulation or those with foot deformities.
-A lot of these problems are preventable by getting the diabetes under control, and inspecting the feet regularly.
+Finally, high-risk patients should be seen by a foot care specialist every three months.
+High-risk patients include those with abnormal sensation or circulation, or those with foot deformities.
+Many of these problems can be prevented by controlling your diabetes and inspecting the feet regularly.